Abdelmonsif/Filter_HiC/README.md

 Osman N, Shawky M, Brylinski M (2021) Exploring the effects of genetic variation on gene regulation in cancer in the context of 3D genome structure.
 BioRxiv. https://www.biorxiv.org/content/10.1101/2020.10.06.328567v3

-## This README file is written by Shawky Abd-El-Monsif.
+## This README file is written by Abd-El-Monsif Shawky .

 ## Usage: